Apply Before October 15, 2022!

 4) Community Champion

 You know that changing perceptions about working in the trades takes time, effort, and a commitment to community.
-That’s why you help educate others about the opportunities for women to build a rewarding career and reach their full potential in the skilled trades, and support your tradespeople to mentor others.
+That’s why you help educate others about the opportunities for women and members of other equity-deserving groups to build a rewarding career and reach their full potential in the skilled trades, and support your tradespeople to mentor others.
 You promote education, awareness, and training that positively impacts your community, company, and employees.

 5) Initiate of the Year